 Are you a fan of hygge and Scandinavian-style minimalistic living?
 The Allwood Ranger cabin is a product of the Scandinavian cabin design focusing on practicality and functionality.
 Spacious 259 SQF main floor area and a large 168 SQF loft, which is nice to have for additional sleeping space (or storage).
 As the roof angle is ideal for solar panels, this cabin can become an off-grid retreat for the environmentally-minded person.
 Thicker than usual (2-3/4″) wall planks make it very energy-efficient and well-suited cabin even for colder climates.

-It is good to know that assembly of this solid wood cabin takes about 2 days.
+It is good to know that the assembly of this solid wood cabin takes about 2 days.
 Due to the height of this cabin, tiny home builders strongly recommend it as a “two adults project” for safety reasons.
 DIY simple step-by-step directions come with the kit and only minimal tools are needed.
 This Cabin Kit includes all the parts and hardware except the roof shingles and foundation materials (not included).

 - Made from durable Nordic Spruce wood